NithinKalidas/Appian/Generic.md

 ## 14. What is hot fix?
 Hot fix is an bug of appian, which appian provide to fix those bugs.

 ## 15. How do you force deploy to next environment?
+(NR)
-By Removing UUID / Customisation File (NR)
+By Removing UUID / Customisation File

 ## 16. What are Production bugs?
 How did you fix them?
-Reproduce the Production bugs in lower environment and fix those bugs, once fixed move the fixes to the next next environments.
+Reproduce the Production bugs in lower environment and fix those bugs, once fixed move the fixes to next next environments.

 ## 17. How to download a document when it is unplublished?
-From Appian 25.3 we can able to download the document by using a!documentDownloadLink() passing the doc Id, for Lower Version Environment through process model you need to write in DB and then download the Documents.
+From Appian 25.3 we can able to download the document by using a!documentDownloadLink() passing the doc Id, for Lower Version Environment through process model we need to write in DB and then download the Documents.

 ## 18. How much document size appian can send to external document?
-Request Body : Can't exceed 5 mb
+ * Request Body : Can't exceed 5 mb
-Base 64 : Combined size of file 75 mb
+ * Base 64 : Combined size of file 75 mb
-Binary files : 250 Mb
+ * Binary files : 250 Mb

 ## 19. How do you check if document exist or not in your application?
 getcontentobjectdetailsbyid()